singh-man/books/linux-ubuntu-settings.md

-## This is for WSL 10 but can be used in other stand alone linux as well
+## This is for Ubuntu set-up and can also be used for  WSL2

-##### lxrun /uninstall /full ---- lxrun /install

 ### Freshly install linux first run
 ```sh